grafana/loki/docs/overview/README.md

 The **ingester** service is responsible for writing log data to long-term storage backends (DynamoDB, S3, Cassandra, etc.).

+The ingester validates that ingested log lines are received in timestamp-ascending order (i.e., each log has a timestamp that occurs at a later time than the log before it).
+When the ingester receives a log that does not follow this order, the log line is rejected and an error is returned.

 Logs from each unique set of labels are built up into "chunks" in memory and then flushed to the backing storage backend.